 Maintaining Your Implants for Life

 The best way to maintain your implant for life is with proper oral hygiene.
 This is because gum disease can lead to both tooth and bone loss, which can cause the implant to become loose and fall out.
 In order to prevent gum disease, proper brushing and flossing should be done twice a day.
 You should keep up with your dental checkup appointments so that we are able to keep track of your implant and the way that it looks and is functioning.
+You can expect many decades of a solid, sturdy implant that is going to help to fill in areas of your smile that you’re currently missing right now.

 If you’d like to learn more about implant technology, call us today to speak with one of our friendly and knowledgeable staff members.